Also known as lidocaine or lignocaine, it is a medication used on the skin to stop the itching and pain of certain skin conditions.

 - Topical or parenteral route.

-- Accidental oral intake of topical preparations by children who are more susceptible to an overdose.
+- Children’s accidental oral intake of topical preparations makes them more susceptible to an overdose.

 - Prolonged use of subcutaneous medications such as infiltrating anesthesia during cosmetic surgical procedures.

-These occurrences have often led to severe toxicity or death in both children and adults.
+These occurrences have often led to severe toxicity or death in children and adults.

-Xylocaine and its two main metabolites can be quantified in blood, plasma or serum to confirm the diagnosis in possible victims of poisoning or to help in the forensic investigation in case of fatal overdose.
+Xylocaine and its two primary metabolites can be quantified in blood, plasma, or serum to confirm possible poisoning victims’ diagnosis or help in the forensic investigation in case of fatal overdose.

-It is important in the interpretation of analytical results to recognize that xylocaine is often routinely administered intravenously as an antiarrhythmic agent in critical situations of cardiac care.
+It is essential to interpret analytical results to recognize that Xylocaine is often routinely administered intravenously as an antiarrhythmic agent in critical situations of cardiac care.

 Treatment with intravenous lipid emulsions (used for parental feeding) to reverse the effects of local anesthetic toxicity is becoming more common than it was in the past.